Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

          authentication: (ADBMobileVisitorAuthenticationState) authenticationState;
 ```

-The *identifierType* (String) contains the identifier type, and the identifier (String) contains the identifier value.
+The *identifierType (String)* contains the `identifier type`, and this parameter should not be null or empty.

+The *identifier (String)* contains the `identifier` value, and this parameter should not be null or empty.

-If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension..
+If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-The *authenticationState* (VisitorIDAuthenticationState) value indicates the authentication state for the user and contains one of the following VisitorID.AuthenticationState values:
+The *authenticationState (VisitorIDAuthenticationState)* value indicates the authentication state for the user and contains one of the following `VisitorID.AuthenticationState` values:
 * `ACPMobileVisitorAuthenticationStateAuthenticated`
 * `ACPMobileVisitorAuthenticationStateLoggedOut`
 * `ACPMobileVisitorAuthenticationStateUnknown`